fpuma/TimeLibrary/README.md

-# SharpmakeTemplate
+# TimeLibrary
-Template with a sharpmake setup to create visual studio solutions based on the source files and libraries to be used
+A basic header only library to deal with time and timers